cubeacon/ios-cubeacon-sample/README.md

 ```

 ## Changelog ##
+* 1.3.0 (February 21, 2015)
+  - New storyline with custom campaign like showing Image, Video, Url web page and HTML formatted content.
+  - New analytic data based new storyline
+  - Comply with current Cubeacon SaaS v1.3.0
 * 1.2.0 (January 28, 2015)
   - Add meta user for analytics
   - Add storyline for beacon scenario